A look at key events in the investigation and murder trial of Gerald Stanley

 Feb.
 2, 2018: — The Crown wraps up its case.

 Feb.
 5, 2018: — Opening statement from defence.
-Gerald Stanley called to testify.
+Stanley is called to testify.

 Feb.
 8, 2018: — Closing arguments from both sides.
 The jury begins deliberating at 4 p.m. local time.